 Welcome

-Founded in 1999, the Knowledge Discovery and Machine Learning research group (DCAM) of PPGIa/PUCPR is currently composed of eight professors.
+Founded in 1999, the Knowledge Discovery and Machine Learning research group (Descoberta do Conhecimento e Aprendizagem de Máquina, DCAM) of PPGIa/PUCPR is currently composed of nine professors.
 The group conducts theoretical and applied research in machine learning, big data analytics, natural language processing, information retrieval, and computer vision.
 A detailed description of the group’s scientific production is available here (in Portuguese).

 The group is constantly recruiting graduate students (Masters and PhD) to work on research and development projects in partnership with public and private companies.
 Interested applicants should explore the team page for more information about the group staff and its research topics.